Ivaar/Windower-addons/Sing/README.md

 ##### Commands:

 //sing on

 //sing off

+//sing actions [on/off]	-- toggles actions if [on/off] not provided.

 //sing save -- to save your settings on a per character basis.

+//sing delay [n]	-- [n] delay between song casting

+//sing precast [n] 	-- recast songs [n] seconds before songs wears

+//sing display [on/off]		-- Dislay custom song timers

-//sing clarion [Name of extra song to maintain.]
+//sing clarion [song_type.] -- set extra clarion song here*

-//sing marcato [Name of song to use with marcato]
+//sing marcato [song name]  -- set song to use following marcato**

+//sing pianissimo [on/off]	-- toggles pianissimo songs.

+//sing song [player_name] [song name] [+/-]	-- Add or remove pianissimo songs**

+//sing aoe [player_name] [+/-]	-- Add players to aoe watch list(will not sing aoe songs if specified players are not in range, optional.)

-Songs Types Currently supported:
+Songs Types Currently supported and thier maximum values:
   March x2
   Minuet x4 (minuets 2-5)
   Madrigal x2
   Scherzo x1
   Prelude x1
-  Ballad x3 -- ballads are NOT implemented as of this writing.
+  Ballad x3

-To configure songs use //sing [song type] [number] e.g. //sing march 2 - sets number of marches to 2 (max values for each song type can be found above.)
+To configure songs use //sing [song type] [number] e.g. //sing march 2 - sets number of marches to 2.*

-To turn a song off use //sing [song type] 0 e.g. //sing madrigal 0 - sets number of madrigals to 0 madrigals will not be used.
+To turn a song off use //sing [song type] 0 e.g. //sing madrigal 0 - sets number of madrigals to 0 madrigals will not be used.*

-It will use Warding Round and Herb Pastoral as 3rd and 4th dummy songs respectively, a toggle for user defined dummy songs may be added at some point (possibly with the lauch of windower 5, as the resources access will simplify my vison going further).
+It will use Warding Round and Herb Pastoral as 3rd and 4th dummy songs respectively, a toggle for user defined dummy songs will be added at some point (possibly with the lauch of windower 5, as the resources access will simplify my vison going further).

-Timers are for debugging purposes, will remove eventually or keep as a toggle if people prefer.

-Future adjustments include adjustable song refesh delay, JA usage including pianissimo songs.
-Along with movement to players before casting, with a safe spot to idle.

-Full disclosure:
- The original concept was posted by a guest on pastebin, however many adjustments have been made and is expected to further deviate beyond recognition, due to planned additions and optimizations.
- The original code for calculating and displaying song timers was pulled from a gearswap user file.
+*[song_type] march, minuet, madrigal, scherzo, prelude, ballad, mazurka

+**[song name] name of song as it appears in game, not case sensitive.